sriramcu/youtube_comment_section_analysis/README.md

 Alternatively, a summary of Gemini AI's chunk-wise responses can be generated.

 This project supports three features:
-1. Fetch comments into a timestamped text file, so you can search the comments in a text file using any text editor using the time-tested Ctrl+F feature.
+1. Fetch comments into a timestamped text file, to enable you to search the comments for a given search term using any text editor using the time-tested Ctrl+F feature.
 No AI involved here.
 2. Fetch comments and analyse them via Gemini AI by using the command line interface.
 3. Feature #2, by using a basic GUI created with Tkinter.